neo4j/docker-neo4j/DEVELOPMENT.md

 # Running the Tests

-The tests are written in java, and require Maven plus jdk 17 for Neo4j version 5.0 onwards or jdk 11 for earlier Neo4j versions.
+The tests are written in java, and require Maven plus JDK 17 (any JDK distributions should work, we use OpenJDK).

 The tests require some information about the image before they can test it.
 These can be passed as an environment variable or a command line parameter when invoking maven: